 Although Alex stands in at 6’6” tall and is commonly told at events, “you look a lot taller up close,” he prides himself on being down to earth or better yet, grounded in reality.

-An advocate for mental minimalism and former professional basketball player, Alex holds a MSc International Business from the University of Derby (England) and his client list includes National Institutes of Health (NIH), Bank of America, Adobe, Medtronic, National Oceanic and Atmospheric Administration (NOAA), Ely Lilly, Carnival Cruise Lines, Ely Lilly, Emory Healthcare, Methodist Healthcare (San Antonio), Nationwide, Kohler, US Department of Commerce, Allina Health, Delaware North, AMC Theatres, Our Lady of the Lake Medical Center, the University of Oregon, Baton Rouge General Medical Center, CH Robinson, Intact Insurance, National Association of Credit Management, Clarkson College and Credit Institute of Canada among others
+An advocate for mental minimalism and former professional basketball player, Alex holds a MSc International Business from the University of Derby (England) and his client list includes National Institutes of Health (NIH), Bank of America, Adobe, Medtronic, National Oceanic and Atmospheric Administration (NOAA), Ely Lilly, Carnival Cruise Lines, Ely Lilly, Kohler, Emory Healthcare, Methodist Healthcare (San Antonio), Nationwide, US Department of Commerce, Allina Health, Delaware North, AMC Theatres, Our Lady of the Lake Medical Center, the University of Oregon, Baton Rouge General Medical Center, CH Robinson, Intact Insurance, National Association of Credit Management, Clarkson College and Credit Institute of Canada among others.

 Speaking Program Topics